Emily Mortimer: 1995–2008: Early work and recognition

 Mortimer performed in several plays while studying at the University of Oxford.
-While acting in a student production, she was spotted by a producer who later cast her in the lead in a television adaptation of Catherine Cookson's The Glass Virgin (1995).
+While acting in a student production, she was spotted by a producer who later cast her as the lead in a television adaptation of Catherine Cookson's The Glass Virgin (1995).
 Subsequent television roles included Sharpe's Sword (1995) and Coming Home (1998).
 She followed this with the 1996 television film Lord of Misrule, directed by Guy Jenkin and filmed in Fowey, Cornwall.

-In 1996, Mortimer appeared in her first feature film opposite Val Kilmer in The Ghost and the Darkness, and in the coming-of-age story, The Last of the High Kings.
+In 1996, Mortimer appeared as drug addict Fran in the first series of Silent Witness.
+In the same year, she appeared in her first feature film opposite Val Kilmer in The Ghost and the Darkness, and in the coming-of-age story The Last of the High Kings.
+1997 saw Mortimer play the central character of Katherine Lacey in the pilot episode of Midsomer Murders.
 In 1998 she appeared as Kat Ashley in Elizabeth, and played Miss Flynn in the television mini series Cider with Rosie, which was adapted for television by her father.
 In 1999, she played three roles: she was the "Perfect Girl" dropped by Hugh Grant in Notting Hill; Esther in the television miniseries Noah's Ark, and the actress Angelina in Scream 3.